 Monitor the assessors’ scoring process to ensure they haven’t fallen into a pattern influenced by a conscious or unconscious bias.
 Review the training process a few times a year.

 Also, monitor the results of the hiring process across different protected groups to monitor for inconsistencies.
-Are women always being dismissed and men never?
-Are the Hispanic men always being overlooked for the position?
+Do you always dismiss women and never men?
+Does the hiring manager seem to always overlook Hispanic men for positions?
 Look for patterns and you may uncover adverse impact.

 Document Your Processes